 Constant width Constant width font represents commands and literal names of items (such as classes, functions, and variables).
 For example, constant width text might be used for the java it.server command.

-Italic Italic words in normal text represent emphasis and

-new terms (for example, IONA Administrator Web

-Console).

-represent variable values that you must supply; for

-example:

-install-dir\etc\domains

-Bold Bold font is used to represent menu item selections,

-for example:

-To start a selected server, chose Control | Start from

-the menu bar.
+Italic Italic words in normal text represent emphasis and new terms (for example, Administrator Web Console).
+Code italic Italic words or characters in code and commands represent variable values that you must supply; for example: install-dir \etc\domains Bold Bold font is used to represent menu item selections, for example: To start a selected server, chose Control>Start from the menu bar. use the following keying conventions.